Regrets - Important for Our Wellbeing

 Silver Lining

-The silver lining to this regret is that I began retracing of my actions, reactions, inactions, leading myself toward some serious soul searching.
-I began listening, learning about and empathizing with what my daughter was experiencing.
-The pain was excruciating at times, but necessary to get at what was real and true.
+The silver lining to this regret is that I began retracing my actions, reactions, and inactions, leading myself toward some serious soul searching.
+I started listening, learning about, and empathizing with what my daughter was going through.
+The pain was excruciating at times, but it was necessary to get to what was genuine.

 Now that she is on the other side, our relationship is one of mutual respect and admiration for what we have endured.
 We both realize we were doing the best we could with what we had to work with at the time.
-The journey was necessary in order to be in the amazing place we are now.
+The journey was necessary to bring us to the amazing place we are now.
 I have quelled this regret.

 Creative Desire Not Met

-I remember a high school counselor telling me that I could go to the local community college for their two year graphic arts degree.
-Community Colleges were not taken seriously at that time and he was towing the high school party line, so to speak.
-The recognizably gifted students were tracked to higher status universities or fine art institutions, the athletes were directed toward scholarships and colleges that fit their talents.
+I recall a high school counselor advising me that I could attend the local community college to pursue their two-year graphic arts degree.
+Community Colleges were not taken seriously at that time, and he was towing the high school party line, so to speak.
+The recognizably gifted students were tracked to higher-status universities or fine art institutions, and the athletes were directed toward scholarships and colleges that fit their talents.
 I had no outstanding talents per se.
-I was in art, choir, not fully invested in either.
-Spent time in detention a couple times during my senior year for skipping home economics (a requirement).
+I was in art and choir, but not fully invested in either.
+Spent time in detention a couple of times during my senior year for skipping home economics (a requirement).
 Had it been a carpentry class and not a class on how to make a dress, cook a meal and childcare, I probably would not have bailed.

 I was seen as a quiet rebel with no real passions or talents and female to boot.
 Points stacked against me in the career path arena.

 My high school interest survey indicated socially accepted female career paths.
 I despise surveys to this day because of their lack of creative and intuitive questions.
-Also there is too much emphasis on the results without further discussion with and research of the individual actually taking the survey.
+Additionally, there is an overemphasis on the results without further discussion or research on the individual who actually took the survey.

 Upside

-But the upside to this particular regret and those with little faith in my future capabilities, I eventually and quietly, forged my own path.
-Mistakes were made, but they were my decisions and based upon current conditions.
-Seizing opportunities when they became available, no matter if I was ready for them or not.
+But the upside to this particular regret and those with little faith in my future capabilities, I eventually and quietly forged my own path.
+Mistakes were made, but they were my decisions, made based on current conditions.
+Seizing opportunities as they became available, regardless of whether I was ready for them or not.
 That was the rebel in me.

 As a retired college professor/administrator and current artist/writer, I have become one of the most adaptable people I know.
 No regrets there.